Wanlau/HANA_RenPy/README_en_US.md

 The .html tool for <i>krkr2rpy</i> is forked from [HANA16_Renpy](https://github.com/bbs3223474/HANA16_Renpy), it had been updated for new Ren'Py version.

+## HANA10 translation patch (CN)

+This patch is based on the Ren'Py version HANA10 made by NYAN.

+To run the game, you should get the Ren'Py version HANA10 from [NYAN's blog](https://nyan-h.blogspot.com/2024/09/sono-hanabira-ni-kuchizuke-o-lily.html?m=1).

+Then, copy the rpy scripts in the patch to `game` directory of HANA10.

+To run the game, you should also download fonts and the images for GUI.

 ## HANA12

 done